Drop shipping

 What is drop shipping?

-Drop shipping is a retail business model where the seller doesn’t keep products in stock.
+Drop shipping (also written as dropshipping or drop ship) is a retail business model where the seller does not keep products in stock.
 Instead, when a customer places an order, the store forwards it to a third-party supplier who ships the item directly to the customer.
-This eliminates the need for inventory management, warehousing, or handling shipments, making it an attractive option for ecommerce entrepreneurs looking to launch with low upfront costs.
+In other words, drop shipping is a type of order fulfillment where the supplier, not the seller, picks, packs, and ships every order.
+This eliminates the need for inventory management, warehousing, or handling shipments, which is why it is often the lowest-barrier path for a new ecommerce merchant to launch a store with very little upfront capital.

-The drop shipping model allows brands to focus on building their online store, managing customer relationships, and marketing products.
-Meanwhile, suppliers take care of storage, packaging, and delivery.
-It’s a flexible and scalable approach that supports a wide product range without the risk of unsold inventory.
+The drop shipping model lets brands focus on building their online store, managing customer relationships, and marketing products, while suppliers take care of storage, packaging, and delivery.
+It is a flexible and scalable approach that supports a wide product range without the risk of unsold inventory.

 What is the drop shipping business model?

-• You forward the order to your supplier or manufacturer
+• You forward the order to your supplier or manufacturer, usually automatically through your ecommerce platform.

-• The supplier ships the product directly to the customer
+• The supplier picks, packs, and ships the product directly to the customer, often in plain or branded packaging.

-• You earn the difference between your retail price and the supplier’s wholesale price, your profit margin
+• You earn the difference between your retail price and the supplier’s wholesale cost, your profit margin, minus any per-order or platform fees.

 Benefits of drop shipping:

-• Easy to test new products or niches
+• Easy to test new products, niches, or seasonal SKUs without committing to large minimum orders.

 Challenges of drop shipping:

-• Less control over product quality and shipping speed
+• Less control over product quality, packaging, and shipping speed, which can dilute brand perception.

 Example of drop shipping

-Imagine someone launches an online store offering stylish water bottles.
+Imagine someone launches an online store selling stylish water bottles.
 Instead of stocking the items, they partner with a supplier.
-When a customer places an order, the supplier packs and ships the bottle directly to the buyer, the store owner never handles the product.
-That’s how drop shipping works.
+When a customer places an order, the supplier packs and ships the bottle directly to the buyer, and the store owner never handles the product.
+That is how drop shipping works in practice: the seller owns the storefront, brand, and customer relationship, while the supplier owns the physical fulfillment.

 Driftcharge Tip

-Choose reliable suppliers and provide excellent customer support.
-In a drop shipping business, your brand reputation relies heavily on third-party fulfillment performance.
+Choose reliable suppliers and over-invest in customer support.
+In a drop shipping business, your brand reputation lives or dies on third-party fulfillment performance, so vet shipping times, defect rates, and return policies before you commit, and keep a backup supplier ready for your top SKUs.

 Author Image